thkl/Homematic-Virtual-Interface/README.md

 and restart the ccu twice

-All your Hue Lamps will shown at your ccu's inbox
+* all your Hue lamps will shown as a RGBW device at your ccu's inbox
+* all your groups will also shown as a RGBW device
+* all your scenes will mapped to remote control devices